 In March 2016, my PSA began rising again, reaching .6 in September 2016 at which time Dr. Scholz of Prostate Oncology Specialists recommended the newly FDA approved Axumin (f-18 fluciclovine) scan.
 I underwent this scan in December 2016.
 This scan showed that the minor spots of metastases had all HEALED with the exception of one spot on the Ilium!!

-Concurrently in March, 2017, I began 8 tri-weekly Keytruda infusion treatments at Prostate Oncology Specialists.
-This treatment, yet unapproved for PCa, has shown success in some other forms of cancer and has shown some promise with PCa.
+Concurrently in March 2017, I began 8 tri-weekly Keytruda infusion treatments at Prostate Oncology Specialists.
+This treatment, not then approved for PCa, has shown success in some other forms of cancer and has shown some promise with PCa.
 It works by aiding your immune system in fighting the disease.
 After completing Keytruda infusions and remaining on Xtandi and Lupron, my PSA was 0.13.